< back to Blog home

 3. Pasta

-The variety of pastas you can find in restaurants or cook up at home means there is a pasta for every absinthe drink.
+The different types of pasta you can find in restaurants or cook up at home means there is a pasta for every absinthe drink.
 Pasta mixes well with, well, everything.
 It can be plain or adventurous.
 It can compliment a flavor or become the main focus of the meal.
 Ultimately, your favorite pasta dish can work with the absinthe cocktail of your choice.

 2. Fruit Salads